Non-Intrusive Parametrized-Background Data-Weak Reconstruction of Cardiac Displacement Fields from Sparse MRI-like Observations: Results

 Note that $\mathrm{LD}, \widetilde{\mathrm{SNR}}\in[0,1]$. \gls{pbdw} can cope with noise by tuning the parameter $\xi$ in Sys.~\eqref{eq:pbdw_system_cardiac}.
 In order to find the optimal value for $\xi$, which is problem dependent, a statistical study is carried out by means of K-fold cross validation in Sec.~\ref{sec:kfold}.
 The reconstruction errors for the different \gls{snr} definitions are depicted in Tab.~\ref{tab:LDvsSNR}, showing that both definitions deliver comparable results.

 We now focus on the second introduced \gls{snr} Def.~\eqref{eq:sigma_snr}.
 In particular, we consider $\widetilde{\mathrm{SNR}}=\num{0.1}$ which means that the noise amounts to $\qty{10}{\percent}$ of the signal we observe.
 This is a typical scenario in applications and in particular for \gls{mris}.
-We show multiple plots confirming the quality of reconstruction of \gls{pbdw}: Fig.~\ref{fig:noisy_mag} depicts the magnitude of the displacement vector $\bm{u}$, comparing the ground truth $\bm{u}_\mathrm{true}$ on the left, against \gls{pbdw} reconstruction $\bm{u}_\mathrm{rec}$ in the middle, showing also on the right the absolute value of the difference.
+We show multiple plots confirming the quality of reconstruction of \gls{pbdw}: Fig.~\ref{fig:noisy_mag} depicts the magnitude of the observation vector $\bm{y}^\mathrm{obs}$ on the left, the \gls{pbdw} reconstruction $\bm{u}^*=\bm{z}^*+\bm{\eta}^*$ in the middle, showing also on the right the absolute value of the difference between the reconstruction and the ground truth $\bm{u}_\mathrm{true}$.

 Figure~\ref{fig:noisy_mag} reveals that the reconstruction error concentrates along the endocardial surface, particularly near the scar region where the tissue stiffness discontinuity creates complex deformation patterns.
-The component-wise analysis (Figures~\ref{fig:noisy_x}-\ref{fig:noise_z}) shows that reconstruction errors are largest for the $x$-component, with maximum errors reaching approximately $\qty{0.4}{\milli\metre}$ in localized regions.
+The component-wise analysis (Figures~\ref{fig:noisy_x}-\ref{fig:noise_z}) shows that reconstruction errors are largest for the $x$-component, with maximum errors reaching approximately $\qty{0.4}{\milli\metre}$ in localised regions.
 The $z$-component exhibits lower errors, consistent with the primarily radial and circumferential deformation during inflation.
 Tab.~\ref{tab:noisytable} shows the relative errors of the \gls{pbdw} reconstructions in different norms across the whole geometry.
 With the maximum displacement magnitude of approximately $\qty{20}{\milli\metre}$ (Fig.~\ref{fig:noisy_mag}) and relative $L^\infty(\Omega)$ error of $10^{-2}$, the maximum reconstruction error remains below $\qty{0.3}{\milli\metre}$.
 This demonstrates effective noise filtering, as the reconstruction error is significantly smaller than the $\qty{2}{\milli\metre}$ noise level imposed by $\widetilde{\mathrm{SNR}}=0.1$.